-Over the next 14 years, Alberta will need up to an estimated $25 billion of new investment in electricity generation to support the transition toward cleaner sources of energy and meet the electricity needs of a growing province.
+Alberta will need up to $25 billion of new investment in electricity generation by 2030 to support the transition toward cleaner sources of energy and meet the needs of electricity consumers.
 In order to attract this investment, protect consumers from price volatility and maintain system reliability, Alberta is transitioning to a capacity market system.
-In a capacity market, private power generators are paid through a mix of competitively auctioned contracts which pay their fixed capital costs and revenue from the spot market.
+In a capacity market, private power generators are paid through a mix of competitively auctioned contracts that pay their fixed capital costs and revenue from the spot market.

 A capacity market will allow Alberta’s current generators, along with investors from outside the province, to compete to provide generation at the lowest cost.
 This transition was recommended by current and potential energy investors, external experts, consumer groups, and the Alberta Electric System Operator (AESO), which oversees the province’s electricity system in the interest of the public.